Quinoprotein glucose dehydrogenase

-Thus, the two substrates of this enzyme are D-glucose and ubiquinone, whereas its two products are D-glucono-1,5-lactone and ubiquinol.
+The two substrates of this enzyme are D-glucose and the cofactor ubiquinone.
+Its products are glucono-δ-lactone and ubiquinol.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with a quinone or similar compound as acceptor.
 The systematic name of this enzyme class is D-glucose:ubiquinone oxidoreductase.
 Other names in common use include D-glucose:(pyrroloquinoline-quinone) 1-oxidoreductase, glucose dehydrogenase (PQQ-dependent), glucose dehydrogenase (pyrroloquinoline-quinone), and quinoprotein D-glucose dehydrogenase.
 This enzyme participates in pentose phosphate pathway.
 It employs one cofactor, PQQ.